 A more comprehensive description of methods can be found in Justice and Rubin (2017).

 Data sets for the 52-town PREP footprint (see Figure IS-2) were assembled from the NH GRANIT Clearinghouse (granit.unh.edu) and the Maine Office of GIS (maine.gov/megis).
-The updated IC coverage was derived by displaying the 2010 IC data sets for the project area, visually interpreting the 2015 source imagery, and manually digitizing new IC features visible in the imagery.
+The updated IC coverage was derived by displaying the 2010 IC data sets for the project area over

+the 2015 source imagery, and manually digitizing new IC features visible in the imagery.
 Data were initially displayed at a minimum scale of 1:2,000 to identify features to be digitized.
 The scale was typically increased to 1:1,000 (or greater) when actively digitizing features.

 In addition to mapping 2015 features, updates were made to the 2010 features to capture or delete IC as appropriate.
 Most of the updates addressed prior errors of omission (i.e., missing features).
 Typically, these errors occurred because features on the ground were at least partially obscured by tree canopy in the 2010 imagery but became visible in the 2015 imagery.
 The errors were addressed by confirming their presence in the 2010 imagery, and then digitizing the features from the 2015 imagery.
 Errors of commission (i.e., adding features not actually present) from the 2010 data, e.g. false positives, were also updated as appropriate.